-Every time you replace the SBU or when the machine has a document non-feed or jam problem because of incorrect scanner/sensor adjustment, adjust the scanner/sensor mechanism as shown in the following pages.
+Every time you replace the SBU or when the machine has a document non-feed or jam problem because of incorrect scanner/sensor adjustment, adjust the scanner/sensor mechanism as shown below.

 As the scanner has 2 features, scanning document and detecting sensor actuator movement, the scanner needs exact adjustment.
 Refer to Appendix D for more details on the scanner/sensor mechanism.